gsauthof/playbook/android/README.md

+## Content

+- app.csv - selection of good Android apps
+- special.csv - special purpose Android apps that don't make sense for everybody
+- archive.csv - Android apps that I used at some point but currently don't because there are abandoned, outdated, there are better alternatives, the author turned the app into nag-ware, the author turned the app into ad-ware and/or I currently have no need for it
+- func.sh - shell functions for interacting with the device
+- termux-package.list - good default package selection for Termux

+## Preliminaries

+Some of the below commands use the `adb` command (the Android Debug Bridge), which is e.g. part of the `android-tools` Fedora package.
+For it to work one has to enable the Developer options on the android device (cheat code: tap several times on the build-number in the about-phone settings).
+The developer options contain a 'Android Debugging' switch that has to be enabled.
+ADB works over a standard USB cable and is cryptographically secured (the device has to learn the host's fingerprint and thus displays a confirmation dialog).

 ## Commands

+Pretty print a CSV file:

+    $ column -s, -t app.csv

 Extract a list of app ids from your 'my apps' page from your Google Play account (cf. https://play.google.com/apps):